ohrite/circuit-breakers-2024/presentation.md

 <!--
 Picture of New Lanark, Scotland

-Robert Owen was made manager of New Lanark by his father-in-law

-Owen didn't like the material conditions workers faced, and adopted utopianism

-Owen's ideas grew into self-governing “villages of co-operation” -->
+Robert Owen bought the cotton mill at New Lanark by his father-in-law David Dale in 1799.
+Owen didn't like the material conditions workers faced, and developed his own brand of utopianism socialism, and his ideas grew into public talks about self-governing “villages of co-operation”

+In good conscience, I can't continue without acknowledging that Owen's wealth and utopian vision were built on the cotton industry

+This means this early utopian vision is directly connected to industrialized chattel slavery in the United States, the damage of which is born to this day by Black and indigenous people in this country
+-->

 ---